Juniper

 DefinitionThis section has been translated automatically.

-Widespread evergreen conifer in the northern hemisphere with shrub or tree-like growth habit.
-The genus juniper belongs to the cypress family and comprises around 60 species worldwide.
-In North America there are juniper species (called cedars there) that reach a size of up to 40 m.
-The pungent, grey-green junipers are very tall.
-The piercing, grey-green needles of the juniper are 1 to 2 cm long.
+A widespread evergreen conifer in the northern hemisphere with a shrub or tree-like growth habit.
+The juniper genus belongs to the cypress family and comprises around 60 species worldwide.
+In North America, there are juniper species (called cedars there) that reach a height of up to 40 meters.
+The juniper's prickly, gray-green needles are 1 to 2 cm long.
 The resin-free wood is tough, soft, elastic and durable.

-The heath juniper, Juniperus communis, develops berry-shaped cones, 0.3 to 2 centimetres in size, also known as berries.
+The heath juniper, Juniperus communis, develops berry-shaped, 0.3 to 2 cm large cones, also known as berries.
 These "berries" take 1-2 years to ripen and then take on a deep blue color.

-The mature berry cones (juniper berries - Juniperi pseudofructus) and the essential oil contained in them (juniper oil - Juniperi aetheroleum) are used phytotherapeutically.
+The ripe berry cones (juniper berries - Juniperi pseudofructus) and the essential oil they contain (juniper oil - Juniperi aetheroleum) are used phytotherapeutically.

 General informationThis section has been translated automatically.